 A trip to Iceland isn’t complete without a trip to one of their several area Geothermal Pools.

-Unfortunately, you will need to drive about a hour or more outside of Reykjavik to get to them.
+Unfortunately, you will need to drive about an hour or more outside of Reykjavik to get to them.

-Our favorite is the Secret Lagoon and it is about 1.5 hour drive from Reykjavik.
+Our favorite is the Secret Lagoon and it is about a 1.5-hour drive from Reykjavik.

 If you can’t make the drive, you might want to check out the Laugardalslaug Geothermal Swimming Pool.